felixsuwarno/consumer-credit-cicaprime-risk-portfolio-analytics/README.md

 **3.4.
 Vintage risk performance**
 How do cumulative default and cumulative loss rates compare across origination vintages at 12 months-on-book?

+The fully observable window in this dataset is between 2023 to 2024 dataset, so all of the calculations we make here reflect that.

 For the purpose of answering this business question, there will be three separate reports ( tables ).
-A. A cumulative default table
+- cumulative default table
-B. A cumulative loss table
+- cumulative loss table
-C. A delinquency roll-rate table
+- delinquency roll-rate table

 <br>

 **3.4A.
 Cumulative Default Table**
 A cumulative default table shows, for each group of loans that started in the same month, what percentage of those loans have defaulted by a specific point in time, such as 12 months after they began.
 It measures how many loans have failed out of the original group and expresses that as a rate, so we can compare how different groups performed over the same time period.

-The fully observable window in this dataset is between 2023 to 2024 dataset, so the calculations we make for this business question reflects that.

 **SQL Methods :**